-Don’t wait until the last minute to buy plywood as mentioned above you might not find them or will find them at a higher price.
+Please don't wait until the last minute to buy plywood; as mentioned above, you might not find them or will find them at a higher price.

 Stock up on emergency supplies

-If you are not sure at what hurricane emergency supplies you need below are links to help you out.
-All you have to do is click the link, and you will find the information you need.
-We have partnered with Centers for Disease Control and Prevention to help you with this information.
+If you are not sure what hurricane emergency supplies you need, below are links to help you out.
+All you have to do is click the link to find the information you need.
+We have partnered with the Centers for Disease Control and Prevention to help you with this information.

 Write down emergency numbers

-Make sure that you write down all emergency numbers don’t save them on your phone or anything electronic.
-Write it down and let everyone in your family know where it will be located.
+Please make sure you write down all emergency numbers.
+Don't save them on your phone or anything electronic.
+Instead, write it down and let everyone in your family know where it will be located.

-Again, the CDC has a great resource on how to create a hurricane plan that we suggest you read and implement.
+Again, the CDC has a great resource on creating a hurricane plan that we suggest you read and implement.

-Most importantly when you create your plan make sure that everyone in your family is included and knows and understands the hurricane plan this is so important
+Most importantly, when you create your plan, make sure that everyone in your family is included and knows and understands the hurricane plan.

-With these plans make sure you include our pets too, and another resource of information can be found when you click here.
+With these plans, make sure you include your pets too, and another information resource can be found when you click here.

-But just some quick important tips below when it come to your pets:
+But just some quick important tips below when it comes to your pets:

-- Make sure that your pet is wearing a collar and tag with up to date information.
+- First, ensure that your pet wears a collar and tag with up-to-date information.